visheshgupta08071992/AutomationAndDSANotes/SystemDesign/UnderstandingCache.md

-Cache is an inmemory database which could be used to store all the commonly used data.
+Cache is an inmemory database which is used to store all the commonly used data.

 ### Caching: